 I received a CC of a session note.
 What do I do with this?

 Consultants work with students to develop revision plans at the end of their sessions, and after students leave, consultants write up a brief summary of the plan and of the topics they discussed.
 The note allows you to see if and when your student visited the Writer's Workshop--as well as what was discussed and what your student's plans are as they move forward with revisions.
 Faculty have used these notes in the past for a variety of purposes, including: as a conversation starter in an individual meeting with students; as a way to develop future class discussions and/or lessons after seeing what their students understand and do not understand about their writing assignments; as a way to gauge whether or not a particular student needs additional guidance; and as a way to measure student effort.
 One more note: we keep students' appointments with consultants confidential unless students ask us to do otherwise; you'll only receive a session note if your student requests that you receive one, and we cannot send you one without your student's permission.

 Can I refer English language learners to the Writer’s Workshop?

 Of course!
 We welcome the opportunity to work with English language learners.
-They are welcome to schedule a regular 45-minute appointment with a peer consultant in the Writer’s Workshop, but we also keep a professional ELL consultant on staff.
+They are welcome to schedule a regular 30-45-minute appointment with a peer consultant in the Writer’s Workshop, but we also keep professional consultants on staff.
 We know that learning to write academic prose can pose unique challenges to those who speak English as a second, third, or even fourth language.
-You may refer your students to the online schedule, to the Workshop during its normal operating hours, and/or to the professional consultant Aaron Derr directly.
+You may refer your students to the online schedule, to the Workshop during its normal operating hours, and/or to the professional consultants Sam Garrity or Aaron Derr directly.